 The Authority has an agreed Constitution which sets out how the Authority operates, how decisions are made and the procedures that are followed to ensure that these are efficient, transparent and accountable to local citizens.
+Please note that the version of the Constitution linked to within this document is that of 2017.
+The Constitution was revised in June 2018 as a result of the introduction of the Reformed Fire Authority.
 The Authority facilitates policy and decision-making via regular Policy Planning Forums and Authority and Executive Committee meetings.
 An Audit Committee provides independent assurance to the Authority on risk management and internal control, and the effectiveness of the arrangements the Authority has for these matters.
 The Authority reviews its governance arrangements including its Committees and their terms of reference annually.